 CALL (800) 863-5312 TO SPEAK WITH a personal injury Lawyer FOR FREE

-When buying and using manufactured products, we trust in their safety even though modern manufacturing processes are complex and take place remotely.
+When we buy products, we trust in their safety.
 From food to cosmetics and from cars to pharmaceuticals, we trust that the producers of these everyday goods will manufacture safe products.

 However, even the most cutting-edge manufacturing processes are not perfect.
-Whether caused by inadvertent mechanical error or by cutting corners, product defects pose a serious risk to all consumers.
+In fact, product defects pose a serious risk to all consumers.
 If you believe you have been hurt by a defective product—such as a recalled John Deere utility tractor—you may be entitled to compensation.

-Our nationwide personal injury attorneys can evaluate your case, help you navigate the law, and work to strategize a path toward maximum compensation.
-If you have been injured by a recalled product, call Zinda Law Group at (800) 863-5312 for a 100% free consultation with an experienced personal injury lawyer near you.
+Our nationwide personal injury attorneys can evaluate your case, help you navigate the law, and work for maximum compensation.
+If you have been injured by a recalled product, call Zinda Law Group at (800) 863-5312 for a 100% free consultation with an experienced personal injury lawyer near you

 Tractor recall faqs

-Recovering in personal injury cases can be a complex matter, particularly in those cases involving defective products.
-Because manufacturing parts, assembling final products, and ultimately distributing those products to consumers in the marketplace all involve many actors handling a chain of complicated processes, liability can belong to numerous sources.
-Needless to say, victims of defective products are often left daunted.
+Personal injury recoveries are complex, particularly in those cases involving defective products.
+Because manufacturing parts, assembling final products, and ultimately distributing those products to consumers involve many actors handling a chain of complicated processes, liability stems from numerous sources.
+Needless to say, victims of defective products are often scared.

 Are John Deere Tractor Recalls Common?